-Music for Dementia
+Music for Dementia Care

 The effect of musical participation for someone living with Dementia can be transformative and surprising, even to family and carers who know the person well.

 Many people with Dementia enjoy listening to familiar recordings.
-My observation from working in this field is that there is a marked difference in people's demeanour and level of alertness and engagement when a live acoustic instrument is playing in the room, in comparison to recorded music, and that the live experience is a heightened one.
+My observation from working in this field is that there is a marked difference in people's demeanour and level of alertness and engagement when a live acoustic instrument is being played in the room, in comparison to recorded music, and that the live experience is a heightened one.

 I introduce myself and new sounds sensitively, taking care not to startle clients, and constantly monitor people's responses.
 Emotions of all kinds can come to the surface and people tell me this is welcome.
 The music, and the reminiscence it brings, give permission to be emotionally expressive in a safe, caring environment.
 My duo colleagues and I are emotionally astute and sensitive musicians, able to read and respond swiftly to emotional lability and changing need within a session.
 We laugh, and sometimes cry together.

-I and my colleagues have been trained by MindSong Charity's qualified Music Therapists in delivery of music to those living with Dementia, thanks our prior involvement with MindSong's partnership with Orchestra of the Swan.
+I and my freelance duo colleagues have been trained by MindSong Charity's qualified Music Therapists in delivery of music to those living with Dementia, thanks our prior involvement with MindSong's partnership with Orchestra of the Swan.

 Please be aware that the sessions I offer are for Wellbeing and Relaxation and are not clinical Music Therapy.
-I am not a Music Therapist.
+I am not a clinical Music Therapist.